Ljrr3045/BitBet-Smart-Contract/docs/index.md

 ```

 This function allows you to set the variable until, this variable will be used to delimit the range of
         numbers in which you want to obtain the random number, ex: 1 to 50.

-_This function can only be called by the owner of the contract._
+        @dev This function can only be called by the owner of the contract.

 ### withdrawFunds